Lslidar/Lslidar_ROS2_driver/README.md

 ## Clone Lidar's related documents/repository

-_**Operation Instructions:** To access the operation intructions, please click on the blue "link" next to the title of Lidar and read through the "README.md" file in the repository._
+_**Operation Instructions:** To access the operation instructions, please click on the blue "Link" next to the title of Lidar and read through the "README.md" file in the repository._

 _**Clone:** To clone each Lidar's repository, please copy and paste the corresponding code in the terminal_